gerryd/cookbook/content/recipe/ice/ice-cream/stracciatella.md

 - pour the contents of the bowl back into the pan and stir
 - heat it up until it thickens a bit
 - pour through a sieve into a container
-- store the container in the fridge overnight, and freeze the bowl of your ice maker
+- store the container in the fridge overnight, and freeze the bowl of your ice cream maker
 - the next day, pour the mixture into the ice maker and churn for about 20 minutes
 - chop the chocolate into fine pieces
 - add in the chocolate after 20 minutes and churn a little more